When To Keep Your Child Home From School

 - Ringworm–keep home until prescribed treatment is started.
 Upon return to school, cover affected areas with clothing or a bandage.

 - Lice policy–if your child has lice, please treat with an over the counter lice shampoo and comb out the nits using a lice comb or flea comb.
 The school nurse will check your child’s head upon their return to school to confirm that no live lice remain.
 Continue to comb out the nits daily for two weeks following the discovery of lice.
 Vigilant combing out of nits is the best prevention of lice recurrence.
 Please do not keep your child home multiple days for head lice.
-They can be treated in the evening after school and return to school the next morning.
+They can be treated in the evening and return to school the next morning.